The Effects of Dextroamphetamine Use: Short-Term, Long-Term, Side Effects, and Treatment

 - Suppressed appetite and weight loss.

-Dextroamphetamine has a wide array of potential side effects ranging from mild to life-threatening and include:
+Dextroamphetamine has a wide array of potential side effects, ranging from mild to life-threatening.
+The effects of dextroamphetamine use include:

 - Difficulty sleeping.